Ask any video or audio. Get answers with timestamps.

 Instant Deletion

-Delete anytime — all data is instantly removed from our servers.
+Delete anytime.
+All data is instantly removed from our servers.
 No backups, no retention, completely gone.

 Trusted Infrastructure